darthskyy/CSC3022F-Assignment-1/README.md

 Once verified, the user will be presented with a menu of available options on the server.

 ## Adding users
 Admin users are able to add users to the server.
 While logged in as an admin, use option 5 to add another user to the server.
 The admin must then provide a username and password for the new user.

+### Authors
+Tapera Chikumbu, Racquel Nina Dennison & Simbarashe Mawere